NBC: Mexico

 NBC programming is available in Mexico through free-to-air affiliates in markets located within proximity to the Mexico–United States border (such as KYMA-DT/Yuma, Arizona; KGNS-TV/Laredo, Texas; KTSM/El Paso, Texas; KVEO/Brownsville, Texas; and KNSD/San Diego), whose signals are readily receivable over-the-air in border areas of northern Mexico.
 Some U.S.-based border affiliates are also available on subscription television providers throughout the country, including in the Mexico City area.

-Colombia

-In Colombia, many subscription providers carry either select U.S.-based NBC and Telemundo affiliated stations or the main network feed from NBCUniversal or Telemundo.
-Some stations distributing NBC and Telemundo network programming in Colombia include WTVJ and WSCV in Miami, and WNBC and WNJU in New York City.

-In early 2017, NBC affiliates stopped being distributed in Colombia.
-This decision coincided with other U.S. affiliated stations from ABC and CBS also being pulled off from the air in the country.
-This was due to concerns expressed by the broadcasters on broadcasting rights outside their original local coverage area.

-Venezuela

-In Venezuela, many subscription providers carry either select U.S.-based NBC and Telemundo affiliated stations or the main network feed from NBCUniversal and Telemundo.
-Some stations distributing NBC and Telemundo network programming in Venezuela include WTVJ and WSCV in Miami, and WNBC and WNJU in New York City.

-Nicaragua and the rest of Central America
+Central America

-In Nicaragua and the rest of Central America, many subscription providers carry either select U.S.-based NBC and Telemundo affiliated stations or the main network feed from NBCUniversal or Telemundo.
-Some stations distributing NBC and Telemundo network programming in Nicaragua include WTVJ and WSCV in Miami, and WNBC and WNJU in New York City.
+During the 1990s to early 2010s, many subscription television providers carried either some U.S.-based NBC and Telemundo affiliated stations or the main network feed from NBCUniversal or Telemundo.

-In late 2017, NBC affiliates stopped being distributed in Nicaragua and the rest of Central America.
+In late 2017, NBC affiliates stopped being distributed in the region.
 This decision coincided with other U.S. affiliated stations from ABC and CBS also being pulled off from the air in the region.
 This was due to concerns expressed by the broadcasters on broadcasting rights outside their original local coverage area.

-Ecuador

-In Ecuador, many subscription providers carry either select U.S.-based NBC and Telemundo affiliated stations or the main network feed from NBCUniversal or Telemundo.
-Some stations distributing NBC and Telemundo network programming in Ecuador include WTVJ and WSCV in Miami, and WNBC and WNJU in New York City.

-Peru

-In Peru, many subscription providers carry either select U.S.-based NBC and Telemundo affiliated stations or the main network feed from NBCUniversal or Telemundo.
-Some stations distributing NBC and Telemundo network programming in Peru include WTVJ and WSCV in Miami, and WNBC and WNJU in New York City.